rust-lang/rust-by-example/examples/fn/closures/anonymity/input.md

-Closures are supposedly anonymous.
-Does that affect it's usage?
+Closures succinctly capture variables from enclosing scopes.
+Does this have any consequences?
 It surely does.
 Observe how using a closure in a function requires generics, which is necessary because of how they are defined:

 ```rust
 // `F` must be generic.